tam1511/DataScientistProject/README.md

 * **Linear Regression** MSE = 995.88
 (For modelling I use R)

-After choosing the best model to predict the salary, we can actually apply them too make predictions on future outcomes.
+After choosing the best model to predict the salary, we can actually apply them to make predictions on future outcomes.

-Maybe later on I will try to deploy the model into action !
+Maybe later on I will try to deploy the model into production !